Skip to navigation Skip to content

 Coding the departure + Read more ...

-Is the customer going outside Australia and their payment is payable for more than 12 months and their record will be transferred to Environment I on departure?
+Is the customer going outside Australia and their payment is payable for more than 12 months and on departure their record will be transferred to Environment I?

-• Yes, the Portability Script - Departures and Returns will code the person's departure, however the departure will not be assessed until the Department of Home Affairs confirms they have left Australia.
-See Customer is going overseas long term – entitlement check and record transfer.
+• Yes, the Portability Script - Departures and Returns will code their departure, but the departure will not be assessed until the Department of Home Affairs confirms they have left Australia.
+See Customer is going overseas long term - entitlement check and record transfer.
 Go to Table 5.

-Note: If the customer has already left Australia and the departure is on the RSIM screen, but they disagree with the departure date, go to Table 6.
+Note: if the customer has already left Australia and the departure is on the Immigration Advised Movements (RSIM) screen, but they disagree with the departure date, go to Table 6.

 • No:

-• The Portability Script - Departures and Returns will code the person's departure, however the departure will not be assessed until Home Affairs confirms they have left Australia
+• The Portability Script - Departures and Returns will code their departure, however the departure will not be assessed until immigration confirms they have left Australia

-• If they leave Australia more than 3 days either side of the date advised (and recorded by the script) the country of destination will be recorded as 'XX' ('Unspecified'), even if they have provided details of their destination country
+• If they leave Australia more than 3 days either side of the date they initially told Services Australia (and recorded by the script), the country of destination will record as XX (Unspecified), even if they have given details of their destination country

-• If they are receiving a restricted payment (Disability Support Pension (DSP), JobSeeker Payment (JSP), Youth Allowance (YA), Austudy, ABSTUDY or Special Benefit (SpB)), and change their departure date by more than 3 days, any approved reason for the absence will not be recorded.
-The system will place 'OTH' in the Code field, which will cause payment to suspend on departure (or after 4 weeks in 12 months for DSP).
+• If they are receiving a restricted payment (Disability Support Pension (DSP), JobSeeker Payment (JSP), Youth Allowance (YA), Austudy, ABSTUDY or Special Benefit (SpB)) and they change their departure date by more than 3 days, the approved reason for the absence will not apply.
+The system will place OTH in the Code field, which will cause payment to suspend on departure (or after 4 weeks in 12 months for DSP).
 The reason for this is that the customer's approval may no longer be relevant, therefore they must advise of changes to their departure dates so the reason for approval remains valid.
-It is therefore important to advise them to tell Services Australia if they change their date of departure
+It is important to advise them to tell the agency if they change their date of departure

-• If the customer has already left Australia and the departure is on the RSIM screen, but they disagree with the departure date, see Table 6
+• If the customer has already left Australia and the departure is on the RSIM screen, but they disagree with the departure date, go to Table 6

 Go to Table 5.